ibm-cloud-docs/vpc/limitations.md

 {: #compute-restrictions}

 * Red Hat Enterprise Linux images are not supported.
 * Every profile has a network performance value of 2 Gbps per vCPU, with a cap of 80 Gbps.
 * Each network interface has a network performance cap of 16 Gbps.
+You might need to attach multiple network interfaces to your virtual server instance to optimize network performance.

 * API limitations:
   * List APIs don't support pagination.